Jump to navigation

 Q. I'm working now (and not filing for benefits), so should I care if my benefits are denied?

 A. If you are disqualified based on your separation from a particular employer, you may have to repay what you have already received based on that employment.
 You may determine what effect a disqualification will have on your claim by contacting the Division of Unemployment Insurance at 303-318-9000 or toll-free at 1-800-388-5515.

 Q. If I lose the appeal, can I appeal further?

 A. Final Orders of the Panel can be appealed to the Colorado Court of Appeals.
 Instructions for filing an appeal are at the end of each Final Order the Panel issues.
 Please remember that an appeal to the Colorado Court of Appeals must be received by the Court within 21 days of the date the Final Order is issued.
 The Court has a number of specific procedures you must follow if you wish to file an appeal, and a specific form for appeals of Unemployment Insurance cases.
-You may access that form from the ICAO Reference Libary.
+You may access that form from the ICAO Reference Library.
 For more information regarding the Court procedures online click Colorado Court of Appeals Forms.
 If you have questions about how to file an appeal with the Court of Appeals, you may contact the Court at 720-625-5150.
-The Court also has an online document available to assist you: Colorado Court of Appeals ICAO Appellate Checklist (PDF).

 Q. How can I obtain copies of Industrial Claim Appeals Panel decisions?